Determining Whether A Home Energy Audit Is Worth It

 - A property that has a HERS Index Score of 130 is 30% less energy efficient than a standard new home.

 You can see a complete energy rating score card to see how the HERS index will grade your home.
-This will give you a good indication how your home stacks up with others of similar size and characteristics.
+This will give you a good indication how your home stacks up against others of similar size and characteristics.

 A home energy audit is one of the most surefire ways to get insight into what parts of your home are inefficient.
-With an audit, a professional with specialized tools will come to your home and examine all the key areas that define energy efficiency.
-At the end of the audit you will have a list of where your problems are.
-However, there is often times a cost to getting a home energy audit – sometimes between $200-$500, depending on your area and whether you can get assistance from any local programs or your utility company.
+With an inspection, a professional with specialized tools will come to your home and examine all the key areas that define energy efficiency.
+At the end of the audit, you will have a list of where your problems are.
+However, there is often a cost to getting a home energy audit – sometimes between $200-$500, depending on your area and whether you can get assistance from any local programs or your utility company.

-Luckily for me and others that live in Massachusetts a home energy audit is free!
+Luckily for me and others that live in Massachusetts, a home energy audit is free!
 Mass Save will come out to your home and provide a complete home energy assessment.
 You can visit their website to schedule an appointment, as well as, get some very helpful energy saving information.

 1. Do You Want Your Home to be as Energy Efficient as Possible?

 With the information you get from your audit, you should have the basic map for fixing all energy issues throughout the entire home.
-If you are willing to pay for the necessary work to fix all the issues, you can expect to have a home that is as energy efficient as it can possibly be.
+If you are willing to pay for the necessary work to fix all the issues, you can expect to have a home that is as energy efficient as it can be.

 2. What Does a Home Energy Audit Cost in Your Area?

 Some local utility companies offer incentives or will perform basic home energy audits for you, for a reduced cost or even at no charge.
 To know what an audit will cost, you need to call around and verify what the price will be after taking advantage of any incentives.
 Keep in mind that the bargain audits usually do not cover every little detail, like a blower door test and an infrared test.
-If you want the works make sure you ask about the cost for everything.
+If you want the works, make sure you ask about the cost for everything.

 Once you know the real cost for your area, you can weigh it against your financial situation.
 Some homeowners do not have $500 to spare for anything but essentials, while others are happy to spend the money for even minor improvements.